-- Lectures: We will use "On-Demand" lectures, which you can view and listen to whenever and wherever you want and as often as you want.
-The e-Lectures will be used to introduce chapter material, define terms, relate information etc. - Exams: You will have a total of five tests in the course.
+• Exams: You will have a total of FIVE tests in the course.
 Considering that this is a three week class, you should expect to digest a lot of information within a short time.
 You will be examined after every three chapters.
-To be clear, Test 1 will cover materials from Chapters 1-3; Test 2 will cover materials from Chapters 4-6; Test 3 will cover materials from Chapters 7-9; Test 4 will cover materials from Chapter 10-12 and Test 5 will cover Chapters 13, 15 & 17.
+To be clear, Test 1 will cover materials from Chapters 1-3; Test 2 will cover materials from Chapters 4,5,7; Test 3 will cover materials from Chapters 8-10; Test 4 will cover materials from Chapter 11-13 and Test 5 will cover chapters 14-16.
 See the schedule below for details.
-Exams will be open from 8am 11 pm on test dates.
+Exams will be open from 8am - 11 pm (Central Day Light Time - CDT) on test dates.
 No extension will be allowed beyond the times specified.
 You will only be allowed to take the test once so you have to be sure you have mastered the material before taking the test.

 Study Tip: Here is a study tip from a former student.
 I quote him verbatim.
 "This is what I do for studying, I read the chapter for the day and highlight anything that at that point and time I feel is important.
-Then I print out the slides for the particular chapter and listen to the eLecture while making notes in my slides.
 I then try and answer the practice review questions on my own and double check my answers afterwards.
-After listening to the eLecture and doing the review questions I go back to the book and highlight the information that I missed the first time around.
-I review all of my highlighted portions of the book and Powerpoint before the test.
+After doing the review questions I go back to the book and highlight the information that I missed the first time around.
+I review all of my highlighted portions of the book and PowerPoint before the test.
 So far this has really worked well for me."
 Tad Phelps, 2012.